-WMD, weight mean difference.

 Discussion

-This review is the first study to systematically analyze the effect of probiotics on glycaemic control.
-Overall, the results showed that consuming probiotics could significantly reduce FBG by 0.31 mmol/L and insulin by 1.17μU/mL and improved HOMA-IR by 0.48, indicating a modest effect of probiotics on glycemic control; however, even a small reduction of glucose might have important public health benefit.
-Abnormal glucose metabolism is increasing common and carries significant risks of many metabolic diseases, such as obesity, diabetes, OSAHS, and cardiovascular disease.
+This is the first study to systematically analyze the effect of probiotics on glycemic control.
+Overall, probiotics significantly reduced FBG by 0.31 mmol/L and insulin by 1.17 U/mL and improved HOMA-IR by 0.48, indicating a modest effect of probiotics on glycemic control; however, even small glucose reductions may offer health benefits.
+Abnormal glucose metabolism carries significant risks for many metabolic diseases, such as obesity, diabetes, obstructive sleep apnea-hypopnea syndrome, and cardiovascular disease.